 Or maybe he does know...
 And has no idea what to do about it.
 He's not a sterling example of family values, considering why his Missing Mom went missing...

-Monkey D. Luffy from One Piece can't think of any reason why a naked woman would invite him into her bedroom and proclaims so.
+Monkey D. Luffy from One Piece doesn't find anything suggestive in a naked woman inviting him into her bedroom.
 (It wasn't that, anyway.)

 The latest Shrug of GodHandwavium was something to the effect that it's not that he's completely oblivious to the opposite sex, it's just that he generally doesn't pay attention to stuff like that unless he's in mixed company.
 Or something...